-Millennials continue to be the largest generational group of home buyers, and the most active generation of buyers for the fifth consecutive year, according to the National Association of Realtors® 2018 Home Buyer and Seller Generational Trends study.
-As millennials continue to become introduced to the rewards and trials of homeownership, they should also be sparking a change in the way pest control companies are looking at how they are running their businesses.
+Millennials continue to be the largest generational group of home buyers, and the most active generation of buyers, for the fifth consecutive year, according to the National Association of Realtors® 2018 Home Buyer and Seller Generational Trends study.
+As millennials continue to become introduced to the rewards and trials of homeownership, they should also be sparking a change in the way pest control companies are looking at how they run their businesses.

 Outlined below are a few ways pest control companies can appeal to this new wave of customers through business processes, marketing materials and employee development.